|Size:||90 miles east to west by 150 north to south|

 Then came the Demon Prince and his Reign of Terror and nothing would ever be the same.
 The Demon Prince and his cohorts destroyed the city and within a year the beautiful forest had been reduced to a twisted and horrific place as the souls of the people who fought and died in the Battle of the Bloodwood could find no rest.
 Here the Sylvarran were wiped out.
 Or so it seemed.

 At the climax of the Chaos Wars, the Fellowship of Pelor entered the Bloodwood to banish the Demon Prince for a further 1,000 years.
 Part of this process was to put the souls of all the dead to rest, and Flek, the first of the new Sylvarran was able to do that.

-Since the banishment of the Demon Prince the elves have returned here and this wood is now called Sylvandale again.
-The ancient city of the same name is in the process of being rebuilt with labour and elven magic.The elven queen has still not opened the borders of the Elvenwood to men.
+Since the banishment of the Demon Prince the fey have returned here and this wood is now called Sylvandale again.
+The ancient city of the same name is in the process of being rebuilt with labour and fey magic.The fey queen has still not opened the borders of the Elvenwood to men.
 Any who venture too far into her realm are stopped and politely but firmly turned away.